 4. USE ACUPUNCTURE

-Acupuncture is now widely used not only to relieve back pain (confirmed as effective treatment following a study by the World Health Organisation) but to treat many other health conditions, having stood the test of time following its invention in China over 2,500 years ago.
+Acupuncture is now widely used not only to relieve back pain (confirmed as effective treatment following a study by rigorous clinical trials) but to treat many other health conditions.

 By stimulating certain points along the kidney channel with acupuncture needles, the flow of vital energy can be restored, allowing the kidneys to perform their normal functions at optimal level.
 Acupuncture provides a natural and gentle way of looking after your kidneys and improving their health.